Blog

 1. Time Recovered

 Calculate it: Number of staff x Average billable rate x Hours saved per person per week (3-8 typical) = Weekly recovered capacity.
-Multiply weekly by 4.3 for your monthly number.
+Multiply weekly by 4.3 (the average number of weeks in a month) for your monthly number.

 2. Revenue from Better Follow-Up